 NOTE 2—The means by which the AP determines the need for priority is outside the scope of this standard.

 Non-AP MLDs or EHT non-AP STAs enable NSEP priority access by sending a request to an associated AP MLD that advertises the capability.
-The non-AP MLD can send the request on any available link between the non-AP MLD and the AP MLD.
+A non-AP MLD can send the request on any available link between the non-AP MLD and the AP MLD and, if authorized, NSEP priority access will be enabled on all links within the MLD.
 The AP MLD authorizes the non-AP MLD or EHT non-AP STA using locally stored verification information or information received from an NSEP service provider via the SSPN interface and sends a response to the non-AP MLD or EHT non-AP STA.
-Alternatively, the AP MLD can enable NSEP priority access by sending an unsolicited request to a non-AP MLD or EHT non-AP STA and the non-AP MLD or EHT non-AP STA confirms the request by sending a response.[#1721, #2266]
+Alternatively, the AP MLD can enable NSEP priority access by sending an unsolicited request to a non-AP MLD or EHT non-AP STA and the non-AP MLD or EHT non-AP STA confirms the request by sending a response.
+An AP MLD can send the request on any available link between the AP MLD and non-AP MLD and NSEP priority access will be enabled on all links within the MLD. [#1721, #2266]

 While NSEP priority access is enabled, all traffic to and from the non-AP MLD or EHT non-AP STA is treated with a higher priority, as described in 35.10.3 (NSEP priority access procedure).
 Either the AP MLD or the non-AP MLD or the EHT non-AP STA can disable NSEP priority access. [#1112, #2266, #1721]